 Newborn photography requires a little extra preparation compared to a family or maternity session.
 The star of the show runs on their own schedule, after all!
 Not to mention the lack of sleep most new parents are running on…

 With well-thought steps, you can be fully prepared for your newborn session.
-As a DMV Newborn Photographer, below are my best suggestions to prepare for your newborn suggestion.
+Below are my best suggestions to prepare for your newborn suggestion.

-1. Schedule your DC area newborn session within the first two weeks.
+1. Schedule your newborn session within the first two weeks.

 Newborns are sleepiest during their first two weeks, so photographing them during this time period will allow your session to run smoothly.
 After two weeks, babies can begin to get gassy and develop baby acne, so I find the first two weeks is the magic window.

 I recommend you schedule your newborn session in your 7th or 8th month of pregnancy within 14 days of your due date so you can cross it off your list.
 Many photographers offer a baby plan, so you can even schedule a maternity, newborn, 6 month, and 1 year session all at the same time.
 You definitely don’t want to worry about scheduling your session when you’re in the midst of newborn fog, so scheduling it early is always a safe bet.

 2. Give yourself extra time to prepare on the day of your session.